Shopify/react-native-performance/documentation/docs/decisions/data-operations.md

 #### 22nd February, 2022

-When changing the inner workings of state machine in [this](https://github.com/Shopify/react-native-performance/pull/336) PR, we have had issues with migrating `usePromiseProfiler` and the other derived hooks like `useBuildProfiledAPI`, `useProfiledApolloClient`, and `useProfileStaticAsyncStorage`.
+When changing the inner workings of state machine we have had issues with migrating `usePromiseProfiler` and the other derived hooks like `useBuildProfiledAPI`, `useProfiledApolloClient`, and `useProfileStaticAsyncStorage`.

 These hooks are tied to a given screen and their timestamps are bundled inside the screen's state as well as in reports.
 This makes a strong coupling between the `Promise`s these hooks profile and the screen lifecycle.